360Pawan/360Pawan/README.md

-I build cool shit and put server on fire 🔥🔥🔥🔥🔥
+I build cool shit and put servers on fire 🔥🔥🔥🔥🔥